Jordan Connerton: Crewe Alexandra

 For the 2012–13 season, Jordan signed for Conference North league club Workington F.C. although only played a dozen games due to injury.

 Jordan returned for a third spell with Kendal Town at the start of the 2013–14 season but moved on after just four months to return to hometown club Lancaster City in November 2013.

 In December 2015, he was signed for Chorley for the second time, by Matt Jansen.
 After a slow start, Jordan found his goalscoring vein, scoring 6 times in total.
 He also won the Lancashire cup during this spell.

 For the start of the 2016–17 season he returned to hometown club Lancaster City for a fourth spell and was back to his prolific best.

-In May 2017, Connerton moved to Melbourne, Australia, and signed for ninth tier Australian semi-professional club Craigieburn City FC.
+In May 2017, Connerton moved to Melbourne, Australia, and signed for ninth tier semi-professional club Craigieburn City FC.
 In his first season at the club, he scored 55 goals in only 17 appearances in a 21 match season, including eight in his team's 13–0 victory over Reservoir Yeti.
 He became the top goal scorer in his division that season, thirty goals clear of teammate Taner Altanhan.

 Personal and early life

 Connerton was born and educated in Lancaster, Lancashire, before he enrolled at Myerscough College near Garstang.

-In 2023 Connerton married Katherine in a ceremony at the St Vasilios Greek Church in Brunswick followed by a reception at the Ripponlea Estate in Melbourne, Australia.